cossacklabs/product-docs/themis/languages/objc/installation.md

 **iOS apps:**

-  - Xcode 12: use `pod themis, "0.13.3"`.
-It excludes arm64-iphonesimulator architecture slice for now.
+  - Xcode 12: use latest Themis (`0.13.3` and later).
+It excludes ARM64-iphonesimulator architecture slice for now.
 Resulting app can be submitted to App Store.
   - Xcode 11: use `pod themis, "0.13.0"` for now.
 Newer releases are not compatible with older Xcode version.
-We are working on improved compatbility.
+We are working on improved compatibility.

 See issues [#715](https://github.com/cossacklabs/themis/issues/715), [#725](https://github.com/cossacklabs/themis/issues/725).

 **macOS:**

-If you use macOS, use `0.13.3`, and please exclude mac-arm64 for now (set `Build Active Architecture Only = YES`).
-This will build correct x86_64 application.
+If you're supporting `x86_64` and `arm64`, use Themis `0.13.4` and later.
+Previous versions don't contain `arm64` slice.
 {{< /hint >}}

 Themis is [available via **CocoaPods**](https://cocoapods.org/pods/themis).